 - maintaining cardiac output using epinephrine and external cardiac massage if necessary results in re-distribution and clearance of the local anesthetic

 - secondary administration of lipid solutions may be useful in severe cases and hasten recovery from LAST

-- patients disclosure and careful documentation is required
+- patient disclosure and careful documentation are required

 - if an allergic reaction is considered arrange further workup and follow-up